Toward a Steadying Culture of Food, or How To Feed Yourself If You Are a Highly Sensitive Person

 You need to eat at least three times a day: Breakfast, Lunch, and Dinner.
 In many cultures, this is just a given, as it should be in every culture.
 As a hypersensitive person, I find that consistency in my diet is unbelievably important, as is knowing which foods give me energy, make me feel fed, and make me crazy.
 Everyone is different so there is not some cookie-cutter plan that will work for everybody.
-That said, people in general can be put into categories based on how they process carbohydrates and their ethnic backgrounds.
+That said, people in general can be put into categories based on how they process carbohydrates and other food groups.
 Some people process carbohydrates very efficiently and some people don’t.
 Since I fall into the latter category, I find that my diet has to be protein rich, consist of a mix of animal, dairy, and plant proteins, low-sugar (which means also not eating too much white flour since it is metabolized in the same way as white sugar in my body), and include lots of vegetables and fruits.

 For breakfast, I eat either oatmeal prepared with some fruit (half an apple or pear) and almond slices or some eggs and toast/tortillas and sauteed greens.
 For lunch, I eat a salad and some animal protein, some fat, and some bread or corn tortillas.
 For dinner, I eat more animal protein, some kind of grain, and lots of steamed vegetables, usually steamed kale, but sometimes instead, a mixed salad or other stemmed or sauteed green vegetables.

 I moved to Brooklyn in 1995 and I honestly do not think I would have survived as long as I have in NYC without steamed kale.
 It is plentiful, easy to prepare, and can be frozen in individual portions for quick re-heating (if you steam a whole bunch of kale at one time, you can just use pieces of aluminum foil to wrap up individual servings that can be put in your freezer.
-I also freeze individual portions of black beans and chick peas, which are two other things I eat a lot of and which are much better tasting and less expensive when you cook your own instead of buying the prepared in a can.)
+I also freeze individual portions of black beans and chick peas, which are two other things I eat a lot of and which are much better tasting and less expensive when you cook your own instead of buying them prepared in a can.)
 Of course, it is a good idea to have a few cans of beans around in case you ever need them.
 You can make a very delicious meal by frying up some garlic and onions in olive oil, adding a can of beans and eating that with brown or white rice and possibly some yogurt or sour cream on the side plus … some steamed kale!

 Over the years, I’ve also found that corn meal is a much better flour for me than wheat flour.
 I still eat wheat flour, but I do so in moderation.
 I always have a stack of corn tortillas in my refrigerator, which I toast on my stove and use to make tacos, eat with eggs, use in soups, or eat as a snack.
 Regarding snacks, I find pretzels with peanut butter is a very good one, as are nuts (almonds, peanuts, cashews), which I also often use in salads or when making stir fried vegetables.
 Re: fats, I always have olive oil and butter on hand and I’ve also found that coconut milk and avocado are, in addition to nuts, some of the best vegetable based fats for me.
 You can use the coconut milk to make vegetable curries or smoothies, both of which can be quite satisfying.